naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UINames</span> | List&lt;String&gt; | Name of the UI prefab to make visible.
+time | Decimal | Duration (in seconds) of the show animation.
+When not specified, will use UI-specific duration.

 </div>